tommot348/elm-brackets/README.md

 - dependency install (via elm-package install)
 - elm-format support (see notes below roadmap)
 - elm-oracle support (= autocomplete; see notes below roadmap)
+- Preferences (configurable binary path, options, etc)

 #### Roadmap:
 - Elm Package Manager GUI
-- Preferences (configurable binary path, "build/format on save" option, etc)

 elm binaries have to be in PATH for this to work (see notes)
 #### Notes: